Francisco Mejía Player Props: Rays vs. Yankees

 Francisco Mejía At The Plate

-- Mejia is hitting .204 with three doubles, a home run and four walks.
+- Mejia has four doubles, a home run and five walks while hitting .200.

-- In six of 15 games this season (40.0%), Mejia has reached safely via hit, and that includes multiple hits twice.
+- This year, Mejia has posted at least one hit in seven of 17 games (41.2%), and had multiple hits twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.